wenjietseng/wjt-website-archived/projects.md

                 </div>
             </td>
             <td width="750px" valigh="middle" >
-            Haptic feedback makes the virtual reality experience more immersive.
+            [UIST '18 @ Berlin] Haptic feedback makes the virtual reality experience more immersive.
 FacePush exerts normal forces on the user's face using DC motors incorporated with the HMD.
 Through this implementation, we can create haptic feedback on the facial region for VR experience, e.g., boxing, underwater diving.
             </td>
         <tr>
         </tr>